unicef/datamart-uniset/README.md

 - ability to load users from UNICEF AD and grant them specif roles, without force them to login
 - Login using Organization's Active Directory
+- Auto creation of admins if listed in ADMINS config list

 ##### TODO: